 There are many types of aid for which a student may be eligible based on their FAFSA application.
 Awarding of grants, scholarships, and loans depend upon a variety of factors, primarily the student's demonstrated financial need.
 Most common forms of federal assistance include the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), Federal Work Study, and Loans.
 There are state programs such as Florida Student Assistance Grant (FSAG), Florida Bright Futures Scholarship Program and Florida Work Experience Program.
 There are also Trinity College's Institutional Grants and additional sources of funding such as Veteran's Benefits and State Rehabilitation.
-Most grants, scholarships and loans are applied for when an eligible student fills out the forms listed under forms needed in the Financial Aid Office section on our website.
-A student will be sent an Award Notification Letter to sign and return to the Financial Aid Office as confirmation that they accept the award as stated.
-However, if a student is only receiving grants or scholarship, we would still prefer a signed Award Notification Letter but will not hold their financial aid package without it.
-For all loans, students must sign and return the award notification letter.
-Students have the right to accept, deny, and/or adjust any section of the award notification letter.
-However, students are still responsible for their educational costs.
+A student will receive an award letter directing the to log onto their student portal to view their financial aid offers.
+Through this online portal, students will have he ability to accept, decline, or adjust their award offers.
+Adjustments can also be made through the Financial Aid Office.
+Please note that students are still responsible for their educational costs, regardless of any adjustments made to the award offer.

 It is recommended by the Financial Aid Office that a student only accept the amount needed to cover their actual cost and therefore limit the amount of loans they have to pay back.
-Please compare your statement from the Business Office with your Award Notification Letter to determine your actual need.